-The Indians were the first to inhabit the Ouachita Valley.
-The Lake is named
+Indians were the first to inhabit the Ouachita Valley.
+The River and Lake

 "Washita" is an Indian word meaning "good hunting grounds" and "sparkling silver